 As a cybersecurity professional, you will stand between people’s lives and the hackers and scammers that seek to wreck them.
-You aren’t just keeping computers secure; you’re protecting families and their livelihood.
+You aren’t just keeping computers secure; you’re protecting families and their livelihoods.

 If you work hard to become an ethical hacker, you will find the holes in information systems before the bad guys can.
 And in the process, you’ll be helping everyone sleep better in your security analyst role.

 5. You Want to Make a Good Living

 There is a broad range of salaries in a cybersecurity career.
 Most people in the field earn an average salary between $68,683 to $163,462, according to PayScale.com.
 There is a wide range of specialties in the cybersecurity realm, so the amount you can make is limited by how much you want to learn and work.

 One thing is sure; cybersecurity is a career that will grow with you and reward you for hard work and increasing your information security knowledge.
 As you get better, your salary will reflect that.
 This quality stands out in a world of dead-end jobs and low wages.
 When you choose to work in cybersecurity, you will be helping your family as well as others.

 You may think that cybersecurity is too complicated.
 Don’t let this scare you away.
 It’s true, cybersecurity requires a new skillset, and you will need to spend some time learning.
 However, if you think pursuing this career will be too hard, think about reading.

 Is reading hard?
 Perhaps it is.
 There are many things you need to learn to be able to understand a language.
 However, it can be learned – and if you’re spending time reading this article, it means that you learned how to do it.

 A career in cybersecurity is the same way.
 It may seem hard at first, but you can do very well as your skill with information security compounds.